 Gurriel homers twice as Astros punch playoff ticket

-Yuli Gurriel hit a grand slam and a two-run homer on his way to a career-high seven RBIs, and the Astros secured a spot in the postseason with an 11-3 victory over the Los Angeles Angels on Friday night.
+HOUSTON (AP) — Yuli Gurriel hit a grand slam and a two-run homer on his way to a career-high seven RBIs, and the Houston Astros clinched a postseason berth by routing the Los Angeles Angels 11-3 on Friday night.

 George Springer added a three-run shot in the eighth for the Astros, who are still looking to secure the AL West title.
-The defending World Series champions maintained a 3 1/2-game lead over second-place Oakland, which beat Minnesota 7-6 in 10 innings.
+The defending World Series champions began the day with a 3 1/2-game lead over second-place Oakland.

 Gurriel hit his third career grand slam in the first inning.
 He connected for his 12th homer against Andrew Heaney (9-10) in the third and singled in Tyler White in the fifth.